How to Dress for Your Body Shape: Flatter Your Figure with Style

 - Rectangle and Inverted Triangle shapes: One-shoulder or halter dresses add interest to the upper body and balance out your shape for an elegant evening look.

-If you want to take your style beyond the surface and learn how to use fashion psychology to boost your confidence for any occasion, check out Dress Your Best Life: How to Use Fashion Psychology to Take Your Look—and Your Life—to the Next Level by Dawnn Karen (available on Bookshop.org).
+If you want to take your style beyond the surface and learn how to use fashion psychology to boost your confidence for any occasion, check out Dress Your Best Life by Dawnn Karen (available on Bookshop.org).
 It’s an empowering guide to aligning your outfits with your mindset and goals.

 book tip